TTP sets out the case for Satellite at the edge

 As each year passes, terrestrial LPWAN services reach further into remote regions, placing downward pressure on M2M connectivity pricing and challenging Satellite Network Operators (SNO) to respond with a new business model.

-We believe that Satellite Network Operators can play a vital role in providing reliable, global connectivity for the Industrial IoT, but supply chain innovations are required to create an ecosystem in which satellite operators reap more of the value created by OTT digital services.
+We believe that Satellite Network Operators can play a vital role in providing reliable, global connectivity for the Industrial IoT, but supply chain innovations are required to create an ecosystem in which satellite operators reap more of the value created by over the top digital services.
 The question is how to get there?

 In our March 2018 concept paper, Satellite at the Edge, we set out the case for four incremental shifts in the SNO business model to drive a strong platform play in the Industrial IoT: